sachinpr0001/photo_collage/README.md

 # photo_collage
-A simple photo collage maker
+A simple photo collage maker using openCV.